edgio-docs/edgio-docs/guides/troubleshooting.md

 This guide shows you how to troubleshoot applications running on {{ PRODUCT_NAME }}.
 Below are some steps to follow when working locally or attempting to address site performance.

-## Server timings
+## Server Timings

-When measuring the performance of your server, we provide numerous headers to deciper timings of requests.
+When measuring the performance of your server, we provide numerous headers to decipher timings of requests.
 Visit our section on [response headers](/guides/response_headers#section_server_timing) for an in-depth explanation on the values available and how to leverage them.

 ## Visual Studio Code

 To debug a {{ PRODUCT_NAME }} application in Visual Studio Code:

-- open `.vscode/launch.json`
+- Open `.vscode/launch.json`.
-- Click "Add Configuration..." and select "Node.js: Launch Program"
+- Click _Add Configuration..._ and select _Node.js: Launch Program_.

 Edit the resulting configuration to look like this: